jdunn9516/python-api/README.md

 # About

-This is Python ABLT API wrapper.
-It is used to communicate with ABLT API.
-You may use it to create your own ABLT client using asynchronous or synchronous Python.
-You can find more information about ABLT API [here](https://docs.ablt.ai/api_docs/overview).
+This is Python aBLT API wrapper.
+It is used to communicate with aBLT API.
+You may use it to create your own aBLT client using asynchronous or synchronous Python.
+You can find more information about aBLT API [here](https://docs.ablt.ai/api_docs/overview).

-At first, you need obtain ABLT API Token.
+At first, you need obtain aBLT API Token.
 You can do it [here](https://ablt.ai/) by get in touch and contact with support for paid plans.
 Next, you may use any existing ready-made bots or templates or create your own bot via UI interface.

 # Installation